richard-strauss-werke/rsw-oxygen-framework/README.md

 - install Ant
 - install Maven
-- install the [oXygen 16 SDK](http://www.oxygenxml.com/oxygen_sdk.html) in your local Maven repo
-- install the dbTagger plugin in your local Maven repo
 - run `ant build` from the project's root directory
 - in oXygen, open the `Options` dialog, select `Document type associations` and add `/path/to/projectdir/frameworks/` to the list of additional framework directories (note: be sure to add the parent folder of the actual framework directory, not the framework directory `/path/to/projectdir/frameworks/RSW/` itself).
 Restart oXygen to let the changes take effect.